DaintyJet/Heap-Overflow-Example/README.md

 > [!NOTE]
 > If you do not disable DEP protections when compiling the program you will notice it crashes when attempting to jump into the shellcode that has been loaded into the data section of the code in the original program.
 >
 >   <img src="Images/I53.png" width=600>
 >
 > Due to the addition of the following code in the program we bypass the issues that are caused when DEP is enabled:
 > ```c
 > 	// Mark the shell code as executable
 > 	DWORD oldProtect;
 > 	VirtualProtect(SHELL, sizeof(SHELL), PAGE_EXECUTE_READWRITE, &oldProtect);
 > ```
-> * With this we modify the region the shellcode is located in as executable
+> * With this we modify the region the shellcode is located in as executable.
 ## Example Program: Exploit 3, Shell execution (Overwrite function pointer)
 This exploit is based on the previously discussed exploit, however, this time we place function pointers inside of the vectors instead of object pointers.
 This allows for a more straightforward exploit as we can simply overflow the function pointer directly with the address of the code we would like to execute.
 Below is a diagram showing the flow of our exploit: